What it Takes to

 • Facilitate Cooking Matters programming during the school year;

 • Establish and direct after-school program(s) during each school semester;

 • Oversee and implement yearly budget;

 • Manage community-based outreach events within school community;

-• Attend and actively participate in summer training and ongoing professional development sessions throughout the year;
+• Attend and actively participate in initial onboarding and ongoing professional development throughout the year;

 • Participate and assist in the planning of additional regional HealthCorps-related events